BlockAndMortar/blockandmortar.xyz/content/newsletter/17.two-loans-working-punks-and-canadian-clarity/index.md

 ---
-title: "Two loans, working punks, and Canadian clarity"
+title: "#17 - Two loans, working punks, and Canadian clarity"
 published_at: 2022-08-23
 ---